eopb/CSS-and-HTML-resources-for-a-friend/README.md

-# CSS and HTML resources for beginners.
+# CSS and HTML resources for a friend.

 ## Learn selectors as soon as possible.